mia-platform/documentation/docs/fast_data/overview.md

 ![single view creator schema](img/fastdata-svc-schema-detail.png)

 First, the Single View Creator **aggregates** data of projections, then it **maps** these values to an object with the correct single view fields.
-Finally, updates the single view collection.
+Finally, it updates the single view collection.